What Travel Expenses Are Tax Deductible For Self Employed?

 - 2 SELF-EMPLOYED EXPENSE BASICS – WHAT CAN YOU CLAIM?

-- 5 What is considered travel expense?
+- 5 What is the maximum travel allowance?

 Writing Off Travel Expenses | Business Travel Deduction